Operating temperature: Ranges

-For electrical devices, the operating temperature may be the junction temperature (TJ) of the semiconductor in the device.
-The junction temperature is affected by the ambient temperature, and for integrated circuits, is given by the equation:
+For electrical devices, the temperature of the semiconductor in the device, known as junction temperature, is affected by the ambient temperature, and for integrated circuits is given by the equation:

 in which TJ is the junction temperature in °C, Ta is the ambient temperature in °C, PD is the power dissipation of the integrated circuit in W, and Rja is the junction to ambient thermal resistance in °C/W.

 Aerospace and military

 Electrical and mechanical devices used in military and aerospace applications may need to endure greater environmental variability, including temperature range.

 In the United States Department of Defense has defined the United States Military Standard for all products used by the United States Armed Forces.
 A product's environmental design and test limits to the conditions that it will undergo throughout its service life are specified in MIL-STD-810, the Department of Defense Test Method Standard for Environmental Engineering Considerations and Laboratory Tests.